msesia/knockoffgwas/README.md

 # KnockoffZoom v2

-A powerful and versatile statistical method for the analysis of genome-wide association data.
+A powerful and versatile statistical method for the analysis of genome-wide association data with population structure.
 This method localizes causal variants while controlling the false discovery rate, and is valid even if the samples have diverse ancestries and familial relatedness.

 Accompanying paper: